 So, up front, there is no shame in the findings below!

-To arm you with industry data quality benchmarks, here are the results on an intervention we did for a (confidential) brokerage.
+To arm you with industry data quality benchmarks, here are the results of a CRE data quality intervention we did for a (confidential) brokerage.
 We would regard this as a normal CRE brokerage:

 - Team comprises a mix of management, brokers and back office personnel